-If you scroll further down on the page, you’ll notice how this map is similar to the map showing the youngest rock.
+This divergent plate boundaries map displays where plates pull apart from each other.
+If you scroll down the page, you’ll notice how this map is similar to the map showing the youngest rock.
 To peak your curiosity, these underwater volcanoes spew out lava.

 And it turns out, these mid-oceanic ridges (rift valleys) has the youngest geologic rocks on the planet.
-The ocean floor consists of mostly igneous rocks “basalt” which spread at these mid-oceanic ridges.
+Generally, ocean floor consists of mostly igneous rocks “basalt” which spread at these mid-oceanic ridges.

-At divergent boundaries, plates move away from each other
+At divergent boundaries, plates move apart from each other

 Beneath the oceans, lava erupts every day.
 Because it’s all are underground, we don’t realize it’s even happening.